Code-Institute-Submissions/memory-blocks/testing.md

     2. A game that that has different levels of difficulty, so I can continue to challenge myself as my memory skills improve.

         - The game has three levels of difficulty, easy, medium and hard.
 Each jump in level significantly increases the difficulty of the game.
-        Moving from the easy level to medium level results in the amount of coloured squares that need to be remembered increasing from 9 to 16, an increase in 78%.
+        Moving from the easy level to medium level results in the number of coloured squares that need to be remembered increasing from 9 to 16, an increase in 78%.
 The jump to the hard level increases the cells to 25 which is a 56% increase on the medium level and motivates the player to work harder on their memory skills.